 Program monitoring efforts focused on characterizing the extent and severity of dioxin, PCBs, and chlordane contamination, as well as assessing E. coli levels in the Ohio River and its tributaries.
 Extensive multi-media sampling has been conducted to quantify levels of these contaminants in water, fish, ambient air, and bottom sediments.

 A variety of sampling methods were employed through the Ohio River Watershed Pollutant Reduction Program to quantify levels of contaminants in the Ohio River and its tributaries.

-Eight pollutants were initially selected for inclusion in the program.
-Reports were completed for each individual pollutant to characterize what is known about these contaminants and there presence in the Ohio River Basin.
+Eight pollutants were selected for inclusion in the program.
+Reports were completed for each individual pollutant to characterize what is known about these contaminants and its presence in the Ohio River Basin.
 Pollutant reports were completed for dioxin, polychlorinated biphenyls (PCBs), chlordane, atrazine, copper, lead, nitrogen and phosphorus.

 Follow the link for general TMDL information and more information on the Ohio River TMDLs completed as part of the Ohio River Watershed Pollutant Reduction Program.